Pages

 Today, maybe even because it's something of an anachronism, Eggemoggin Reach claims considerable prestige as a premier channel for sailing enthusiasts.
 Every August, for example, the world's largest wooden boat sailing race takes place there, the Eggemoggin Reach Regatta.
 And one of the world's foremost publishers dedicated to wooden boatbuilding, appropriately named "The Wooden Boat", is based on the shores of the reach, in Brooklin, just east of Sedgwick.

 Neither Deer Isle nor the Blue Hill Peninsula have ever been heavily populated.
 And Maine has plenty of islands that have no physical link to the mainland.
-So perhaps even more that the elite boating it hosts, the most unexpected aspect of Eggemoggin Reach can be found in its dramatic suspension superstructure, the Deer Isle - Sedgwick Bridge.
+So perhaps even more than the elite boating it hosts, the most unexpected aspect of Eggemoggin Reach can be found in its dramatic suspension superstructure, the Deer Isle - Sedgwick Bridge.

 In the 1930s, when Maine planners decided to build a link from Deer Isle to the mainland, they could have engineered a causeway.
 Or a shallow, "normal" bridge.
 But several considerations led to a suspension structure as their eventual option.
 These considerations did include the reach's pedigree as a sailing channel for tall-masted ships, but practically, engineers also factored for powerful tidal currents relative to the depth of the reach's channel, which limited the number and spacing of support pilings.
 There were also issues of sourcing materials and labor, both of which were in sparse supply in the area.